-- Init Regions (Section 19.1.4) with the Init Region Tool. - Particle Clouds (Section 14.6) with the Particle Cloud Tool. - Single Particles (Chapter 14) with the Particles at a Point Tool. - 3D Slices (Section 18.3) with the 3D Slices tool. - Pressure Zones with the with the Zone Tool.
+- Init Regions (Section 19.1.4) with the Init Region Tool. - Particle Clouds (Section 14.6) with the Particle Cloud Tool. - 3D Slices (Section 18.3) with the 3D Slices tool.

-These tools draw axis-aligned boxes, and so they behave similarly.
+These tools draw axis-aligned boxes like the Solution Mesh Tool, so they behave similarly.
 They all have the following drawing properties: